 If RevOps is for you, here's a step-by-step guide to building and implementing an effective, efficient revenue operations framework.

 Companies can no longer operate their business like a bucket brigade that passes buyers from marketing to sales to customer success.
-Today’s best of breed organizations use a common view of the business that allows them to unify and optimize the processes that fuel the revenue engine.
+Today’s best of breed organizations use a common view of the business that allows them to unify and optimize the processes that power the revenue engine and create a customer journey with seamless handoffs.

 See the full infographic below and learn more about Revenue Operations at clari.com.